The Age of Artists

 Bricklayers who care more about the garden, than the wall they leave behind

-The epicentre of value of human effort is going to shift
+The epicentre of value of human effort is shifting

 - from functional labour (speed, scale, accuracy, optimisation)